dannomayer/174Lab/README.md

 #### Proposed Solution
-create a website students can go to that allows them to submit a question for a specific lab.
+create a web based application which allows students to submit a question for a specific lab and TA's to see submitted questions and the order in which they were submitted.
+The application should meet the following requirements:
+- web based
+- runs on linux systems
+- works on firefox and chrome

 ###### functionality of site for TA's:
 - create a lab event for a specific lab section on a specific day
 - Be alerted when a certain question receives more than 2 '+1's', which are when other students see a question already posted